What are kidney stones?

 Most people who have kidney stones have a 50% chance of developing another kidney stone within 10 years.
 But there are things you can do to lower your risk:

 - Drink at least 2 liters of fluids (water is best) per day.
-Your doctor may have you measure your urine output to be sure you are drinking the right amount of fluids.
+Your doctor may have you measure your urine output to be sure you’re drinking the right amount of fluids.

-- Do not eat more than 1,500 mg of salt per day (about 1 teaspoon).
+- Don’t eat more than 1,500 mg of salt per day (about 1 teaspoon).
 This includes salt in pre-packaged food.
 Check nutrition labels to see how much salt (sodium) is in your food.

 - Try not to eat more than 2 servings of meat per day.
 Each serving should be no more than 6 to 8 ounces.

 - Family history of kidney stones

 - Eating a diet high in protein and sodium but low in fiber

 - Being between 20 and 70 years of age

 - Being bedridden or immobile for a long period of time

 If the stone is small enough, you might be able to pass it in your urine.
 Your doctor can give you medicine to help with the pain.

 If the stone is too big or is causing an infection, your doctor may intervene.
 He or she may use a special machine that uses shock waves to break up the stone into smaller pieces.
 This is called extracorporeal shock wave lithotripsy, or SSWL.